blueskycircle/mcmc-microservice/README.md

 6. Add a test_invalid_expression test.
 This is very important.
 7. In the web application, allow the user to see the live updating progress bar.
 8. Create tests for the web application.

-## Done

-1. Allow the target distribution to be defined by the user. :heavy_check_mark:
-2. Turn into a CLI tool. :heavy_check_mark:
-3. Add burn-in capabilities. :heavy_check_mark:
-4. Add thinning capabilities. :heavy_check_mark: